 Alternatively, there are settings for Android devices and for the iPhones that can block this type of light without any extra equipment.

-A white noise machine or a soothing seascape soundtrack can help in two ways.
+A white noise machine or a soothing seascape soundtrack can help you to treat tinnitus in two ways.
 First, background noise could block out the ringing in your ear.
 Second, it can soothe or relax you.
-Many people love falling asleep to the sound of crashing waves, and we bet that if, given a choice, everyone would choose that over buzzing.
+Many people love falling asleep to the nature sound of crashing waves, and we bet that if, given a choice, everyone would choose that over buzzing.